 Ukraine is a big country with many undiscovered places all over.
-And the Kherson region is one of the richest of them all with many amazing places.
+And the Kherson region (6 things to do in Kherson) is one of the richest of them all with many amazing places.
 There are so many unique locations that both foreign and Ukrainian tourists don’t know about.
 With Covid-19 and closed borders more people started to travel around their own country and that is how I learned about many of them.
 One of them is Kherson Cliffs overlooking the Dnipro Golf.

 The Kherson Cliffs are a beautiful location that is so unique for Ukraine.
 They also are called the Kherson steppe mountains.
 It is an incredible landscape that, depending on the season, looks completely different.
 In April, the cliffs are covered with green weeds and irises that makes cliffs look purplish.
 In August, the weeds are completely brown and dry and the whole place looks like a desert, overly dramatic I must say.
 And of course, you can imagine how it looks in snowy winter.